White chicken chili, gently seasoned and loaded with chicken, corn, beans, and tomatoes, is one of my most requested recipes!

-- Boneless skinless cooked chicken (either breasts or thighs are fine)
+- Boneless skinless cooked chicken: Either breasts or thighs are fine, or a combination.

-- Canned Great Northern beans and black beans (Note: the black beans are an addition I’ve added over the years.
-You can leave these out for a more traditional looking white chicken chili.)
+- Canned Great Northern beans and black beans: The black beans are something I’ve added over the years because I love lots of beans.
+Leave these out for a more traditional looking white chicken chili.

 - Ground cumin, Mexican oregano, salt and pepper